 Your business is flourishing.
 Congratulations!
 Now you might be wondering if it’s a good idea to grow.
 Or not.
 It’s a personal question only you can answer.
-Here are two big questions to ask yourself – and four tips for setting yourself up for success if you decide to go for it.

 1. How do you feel about taking financial risks?